marcomarino123/magnopy/docs/source/user-guide/methods/lswt/index.rst

      e^{i\,\boldsymbol{k}\cdot \boldsymbol{d_{ij}}}

-By defining :math:`T_{ii}^\nu=\sum_j E_{ij}^\nu` and extending the sum to include the elements Math:`i=j`, the above Hamiltonian is finally rewritten as and arranging all Hamiltonian matrix elements as
+By defining :math:`T_{ii}^\nu=\sum_j E_{ij}^\nu` and extending the sum to include the elements :math:`i=j`, the above Hamiltonian is finally rewritten as and arranging all Hamiltonian matrix elements as

 .. math::